What is Cloud Computing?

 Cloud computing is simple to understand than you think.
 It’s managing shared applications, your development platforms or any computing infrastructure via the web.
 An example of this is using an email client in the web like Gmail instead of a mail client like Thunderbird on your computer.
 This provides better options for your company such as more bandwidth and more computing power as opposed to the traditional services.

-The National Institute of Standards and Technology (NIST) defines cloud computing as a "model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction."
-NIST lists five essential characteristics, which we have paraphrased in our own words:
+Cloud computing is defined as a technology model enabling complete, convenient, on-demand network access to a pool of configurable computing resources.
+These resources can be rapidly employed and released with minimal management effort or service provider interaction.
+The National Institute of Standards and Technology (NIST) lists five essential characteristics, which we have paraphrased in our own words: